opendocsg/slw-judgments-backfill/2010_SGCA_22/report.md

 15     Lastly, in _Moeliker v A Reyrolle and Co Ltd_ [1977] 1 All ER 9 (“ _Moeliker_ ”), the English Court of Appeal reaffirmed that a claim for loss of earning capacity arises where a plaintiff is in employment at the time of the trial, but there is a risk that he or she may lose this employment at some time in the future, and may then, as a result of his or her injury, be at a disadvantage in getting another job or an equally well paid job (see 17).
 In this regard, the English Court of Appeal indicated that the use of a formula ( _ie_ , the multiplicand/multiplier method) would not be appropriate to reflect the abovementioned risk.
 For such a situation, a global sum award would be the correct option to take.

-16     In so far as the law in Singapore is concerned, this court had the occasion to consider the differences between loss of future earnings and loss of earning capacity in the case of _Teo Sing Keng and anor v Sim Ban Kiat_ [1994] 1 SLR(R) 340 (“ _Teo Sing Keng_ ”), and the principles elucidated in the English cases dealt with in the preceding paragraphs were affirmed.
+16     In so far as the law in Singapore is concerned, this court had the occasion to consider the differences between loss of future earnings and loss of earning capacity in the case of _Teo Sing Keng and anor v Sim Ban Kiat_ <span class="citation">[1994] 1 SLR(R) 340</span> (“ _Teo Sing Keng_ ”), and the principles elucidated in the English cases dealt with in the preceding paragraphs were affirmed.
 This court concluded (at [40]):

  An award for loss of earning capacity, as opposed to an award for loss of earnings, is generally made in the following cases: